Directed by David Solomon

 - Villain's Dying Grace: D'Hoffyrn leaves Anya alive to agonize over Halfrek's death, assuming the Big Bad uber evil will finish her off anyway.
 However in later episodes he sends demon assassins to finish the job, implying he's had second thoughts.
 Presumably D'Hoffyrn realised that having a former 'daughter' of his teamed up with an enemy of the First might not be good for his health.

-- Wham Episode: Anya decides to sacrifice herself to revert a massacre that she had accidentally caused.
+- Wham Episode: Anya decides to sacrifice herself to revert a massacre that she had caused.
 However, D'Hoffryn kills Halfrek instead, and forces Anya to become mortal again.

-- What Measure Is a Non-Human?: When Willow confesses that Anya killed the frat boys, Buffy automatically decides that she has no choice but to slay Anya.
-When Xander calls her on it, reminding her that Anya is their friend and they should help her and reason her like they did Dark Willow, Buffy shoots that possibility down, stating that it's not the same thing because Willow is human and Anya is a demon.
+- What Measure Is a Non-Human?: When Willow confesses that Anya killed the frat guys, Buffy decides that she has no choice but to slay Anya.
+When Xander calls her on it, reminding her that Anya is their friend and they should help her and reason with her like they did Dark Willow, Buffy shoots that possibility down, stating that it's not the same thing because Willow is human and Anya is a demon.

 - What the Hell, Hero?: Xander is furious that Buffy is willing to kill Anya as opposed to a vampire she was sleeping with (Spike).
 Buffy is infuriated and reminds Xander of her killing Angel to save the world.
 Given his own efforts to ensure Angel's demise, Xander is noticeably thrown.

 - Anya's white dress in the frat house slaughter.